axeld5/arc_transduction/INFERENCE_METHODS.md

 - Models that can benefit from iterative refinement
 - Complex problems where initial answers might be rough drafts
 - Testing if models can self-correct

+**Performance:**
+- Processes all problems in batches at each iteration
+- Much more efficient than per-problem iteration
+- Example: 100 problems, 5 iterations = 5 batched vLLM calls (not 500!)

 ## 3. Augmented Voting Method